bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 There's simply too great an expansion, and our rockets are merely made of clay and parchment."

 She threw her hands up in the air, as she exclaimed: "And that is why I can't make a bigger rocket with more content in.
-It will blow up in our face."
+It will blow up in our faces."

 *Clay and parchments?* Adrex thought to himself.
 Well, there was something stronger out there, for sure.